paul1tsch/Poschen/README.md

 **First - he believes the player: ✅**

 If he believes the first player, he is not allowed to check if the mentioned number of the first player was a lie 🤥.
-He must now shake himself and announce a number that must be higher than the first player's (his foreplayer's) named number.
+He must now shake the smartphone 📱 and announce a number that must be higher than the first player's (his foreplayer's) named number.
 Even if his rolled number is lower.
 He hands the smartphone 📱 to the next player after announcing.
 The next player again has these two options.

 **Second - he does not believe the player: ❌**